Good evening everyone.

 The howling that you hear is actually really important in terms of maintaining the social cohesion of an animal that often is not able to see each other.

-It's the territorial defense is probably the most important aspect of them then living together in groups they rarely come together as a group.
+It's the territorial defence is probably the most important aspect of them then living together in groups they rarely come together as a group.

 They are territorial.